lune-climate/lune-ts/README.md

 ## Base client changes

+The generated models and schemas are modified to have their parameters as camelCase instead of snake_case.
+The TS/JS ecosystem prefers camelCase while http arguments usually do snake_case so we convert them to better reflect usage in code.

 The original services are generated as classes, where each method is a static method.
 As an example, to place an order, one would call it as: `OrdersService.createOrderByQuantity` A service in the case of openapi schema is a `tagGroup`, while the method is the `operationId`.